-In Martin & Sylvia’s Halloween Audio Book, the lucky pair attend a fairy ball for Halloween.
+In Martin & Sylvia’s Halloween story "Part One: The Thinning of the Veils", the lucky pair attend a fairy ball for Halloween.
 Sylvia is enraptured as she explains some of the food there to her father.

 “Do they have fairy cookies?” asked Daddy.